 - Gratitude helped build resilience after the 9/11 terrorist attacks, reducing depressive symptoms and encouraging post crisis growth (Fredrickson, B. L. et al., 2003).

 - Participants who wrote about what they were grateful for were more optimistic and felt better about their lives than those who wrote about negative events.
-The study went further to show that people who practised expressing gratitude more readily expressed positive emotions like joy, love, and optimism than negative destructive emotions like envy, resentment and bitterness (Robert A. Emmons, 2003).
+The study went further to show that people who practised expressing gratitude more readily expressed positive emotions like joy, love, and optimism than negative destructive emotions like envy, resentment and bitterness (Emmons, Robert A., 2003).

 - Feelings of happiness and experiencing positive emotions can increase our chances of success (Lyubomirsky, King, & Diener, 2005).

-- People who spend a few minutes everyday before bed writing down the things that have blessed their life that day are far happier (Seligman, M. E. et al., 2005).
+- People who spend a few minutes everyday before bed writing down the things that have blessed their lives that day are far happier (Seligman, M. E. et al., 2005).

-- Participants were asked to journal for three consecutive days over a few months and all who took part were not only happier but reported less illness.
+- Participants were asked to journal for three consecutive days over a few months and all who took part were not only happier but reported fewer illnesses.
 They also slept better and had increased energy and focus (Jeffries D., 2019).

 - Stress can affect and disrupt your skin barrier (Garg A et al., 2001).

-- Psychological stress can have aggravating effects of inflammation, skin aging (Y Chen et al. 2014)
+- Psychological stress can have aggravating effects on inflammation and skin aging (Chen, Y. et al. 2014)